100 students completed a special five-day national residential course held at RAF Cosford, West Midlands, the home of RAF Engineering.

 “I congratulate the students of this residential course for all they’ve achieved this week.
 We have welcomed 100 girls to RAF Cosford, where the RAF has trained its engineers for generations.
 Located in the heart of the West Midlands, a part of the country which has played a central role in the technological advancement of our Service over the last century.
 We have done this with the aim of showcasing the modern Royal Air Force and the opportunities that are available to young women.
 By doing so, we aim to encourage them to pursue their goals and challenge them to help us shape the Air Force of the future.”

-Having started in September 2017, the expanded youth programme for the RAF’s centenary year (RAF100) is expected to reach up to 2 million students aged between 9-15 years old and aims to build interest in Science, Technology, Engineering and Maths (STEM) careers.
+Having started in September 2017, the expanded youth programme for the RAF’s centenary year (RAF100) was expected to reach up to 2 million students aged between 9-15 years old and aimed to build interest in Science, Technology, Engineering and Maths (STEM) careers.
 The programme is largest investment in free STEM education delivered by a HM Government department.

 Jenny Hatcher, education officer at the Smallpeice Trust, a charity which supported the running of the course, said: